Screenplay Treatment Builder

 The whole movie in three pages

-Before a script exists, a treatment has to make a reader see the movie — its hook, its turns, and the point of it all.
-This builder takes your protagonist, goal, antagonist, and theme and lays them across a classic three-act spine: a log line, the inciting incident, the midpoint, and the climax, all in present-tense screen prose.
+Before a script exists, a treatment has to make a reader see the movie — its hook, its turns, and what it is all about.
+This builder takes your protagonist, goal, antagonist, and theme and lays them across a classic three-act spine: a log line, the inciting incident, the midpoint, the climax, and a thematic close — all in present-tense screen prose ready to send to a producer, development executive, or writing partner.